 Meeting Change Notification

 Notify the registration desk of any changes to your scheduled WGMs.
-The headquarters staff posts changes to scheduled WGMs to a bulletin board near the registration desk.
-This alerts interested attendees of the changes and advises the staff of changes.
+The headquarters staff posts changes to scheduled WGMs to a bulletin board near the registration desk and can ensure the changes it posted to event mobi This alerts interested attendees of the changes and advises the staff of changes.
 You may also need to announce meeting changes to your WG’s listserver or via other means as defined in your WG’s Decision Making Practices.

 Prepare a Detailed Agenda for Your Meeting